 Most Efficient Way To Machine Small Aluminum Parts

 We’ve all been there.
 A job comes in that needs small cutting tools, and all we have is a 40-Taper VMC.
 So, we figure just put on some adapters to run the small tools.
 That should work, right?
 But then we find that old workhorse that hogs out steel has too much power and torque for the small tools, and it breaks them.
+So what is the most efficient way to machine small aluminum parts?

 The smaller tools need higher spindle speeds, not more power.
 With spindle speeds up to 60,000 RPM, a DATRON is optimized for small tooling and micromachining applications.
 Many of our customers found that adding a DATRON to their VMC lineup created the ultimate A-team to handle almost any job that comes in.